 But the Chinese philosopher Lao Tzu once said, “a journey of a thousand miles begins with a single step,” and for you, that first step is filing the Articles of Organization.

-With such grand plans, the last thing you might want to do is file paperwork, but completing the Certificate of Formation is what authenticates your LLC, making it official in Rhode.
+With such grand plans, the last thing you might want to do is file paperwork, but completing the Articles of Organization is what authenticates your LLC, making it official in Rhode.
 It’s perhaps the most important step in starting your Rhode LLC.
 Following this guide will help take the tedium out of paperwork and get your business started quickly.

 Choosing an LLC Name

 Before anything else, you will need to decide on an LLC name.
 You must include a business name on your Articles of Organization, and if the Secretary of State deems that name unacceptable or unavailable, the document will be rejected, so make sure you nail down a good name right away.

 Don’t use a name on your Articles of Organization, tax paperwork, billboards, business cards, or anything else until you’ve confirmed that it meets the state’s conditions.
 Your name must indicate the company’s business type by using the words “Limited Liability Company” or the upper/lowercase abbreviation “L.L.C.,” either with or without punctuation.
 Further, you cannot claim a name that’s already in use elsewhere.
 Perform a name search to determine if your name is distinguishable and available.